Skip to content

 • "Server connection failed":

-• Check the logs: tail -f ~/Library/Logs/Claude/mcp.log (macOS).
+• Check the logs at ~/Library/Logs/Claude/mcp.log on macOS.

 • "Tool execution error":